Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Some Advantages and Disadvantages of Different Methods

 On the other hand, the tidal-tensor (${\bf T}$)-based scheme (\S~\ref{sec:ex.T}) appears to avoid all of these disadvantages.
 Per \S~\ref{sec:timesteps} \&\ \ref{sec:cpu} it is slightly more computationally complex but as cheap or cheaper than other schemes above.
 Its physical behaviors are generally well-motivated (\S~\ref{sec:ex.T}).
-It pairs naturally with adaptive timestepping criteria one would already use for gravitational dynamics, such as that in \citet{grudic:2020.tidal.timestep.criterion}.
+It pairs naturally with adaptive timestepping criteria one would already use for gravitational dynamics, such as that in \citet{dehnen:2011.nbody.review,grudic:2020.tidal.timestep.criterion}.
 It depends only on $\|{\bf T}\|$ which is a true invariant of what is often considered the only ``real'' gravitational object: it is coordinate and frame-independent and gauge-invariant and ensures all of the desired symmetries (e.g.\ translation and Galilean invariance and the equivalence principle) are respected.
-Unlike all the other schemes discussed in this paper, in some background gravitational field with characteristic total mass $M_{\rm enc}$ and length scale $\ell$ (i.e.\ acceleration $\mathcal{O}( G\,M_{\rm enc}/\ell^{2} )$), in the only limit where $N$-body collisionless dynamics should be valid (particle mass $m_{a} \ll M_{\rm enc}$), it is easy to see immediately from Eq.~\ref{eqn:tidal.soft} that the maximum two-body tidal field ($\mathcal{O}(G\,m_{a}/h_{a}^{3})$), acceleration ($\mathcal{O}(G\,m_{a}/h_{a}^{2})$) and energy change/work done ($\mathcal{O}(G\,m_{a}/h_{a})$) will all be small compared to the background tidal field/acceleration/potential (characteristic gravitational velocities), respectively.
+And (as discussed in \S~\ref{sec:ex.T} \&\ \ref{sec:tidal.norm}) unlike the other softening schemes above, in some background gravitational field with characteristic total mass $M_{\rm enc}$ and length scale $\ell$ (i.e.\ acceleration $\mathcal{O}( G\,M_{\rm enc}/\ell^{2} )$), in the only limit where $N$-body collisionless dynamics should be valid (particle mass $m_{a} \ll M_{\rm enc}$), it is easy to see immediately from Eq.~\ref{eqn:tidal.soft} that the maximum two-body tidal field ($\mathcal{O}(G\,m_{a}/\varepsilon_{a}^{3})$), acceleration ($\mathcal{O}(G\,m_{a}/\varepsilon_{a}^{2})$) and energy change/work done ($\mathcal{O}(G\,m_{a}/\varepsilon_{a})$) will all be small compared to the background tidal field/acceleration/potential, respectively.
+In other words, the knowledge of the long-range forces helps to ensure that the two-body deflection or acceleration remains small compared to the characteristic background gravitational velocities or accelerations.